What is an Animal Shelter?

 Terminologies

-There are some terminologies used in this field of work that may differ from the normal meaning of the word.
-Some of which includes:
+Some terminologies used in this field of work may differ from the word’s normal meaning.
+Some of these include:

 Animal control is responsible for picking up stray cats & dogs and also investigating reports of dog bites, animal abuse, or animal attacks.